Ted Stevens: Early legal career

 After graduating, Stevens went to work in the Washington, D.C., law offices of Northcutt Ely.
-Twenty years earlier Ely had been executive assistant to Secretary of the Interior Ray Lyman Wilbur during the Hoover administration, and by 1950 headed a prominent law firm specializing in natural resources issues.
+Twenty years earlier, Ely had been executive assistant to Secretary of the Interior Ray Lyman Wilbur during the Hoover administration, and, by 1950, he headed a prominent law firm specializing in natural resources issues.
 One of Ely's clients, Emil Usibelli, founder of the Usibelli Coal Mine in Healy, Alaska, was trying to sell coal to the military, and Stevens was assigned to handle his legal affairs.

 Marriage and family

 Early in 1952, Stevens married Ann Mary Cherrington, a Democrat and the adopted daughter of University of Denver Chancellor Ben Mark Cherrington.
-She had graduated from Reed College in Portland, Oregon, and during Truman's administration had worked for the State Department.
+She had graduated from Reed College in Portland, Oregon, and during the Truman administration had worked for the State Department.

-On December 4, 1978, the crash of a Learjet 25C on approach at Anchorage International Airport killed five of the seven aboard; Stevens survived (concussion, broken ribs), but his wife Ann didnot.
+On December 4, 1978, the crash of a Learjet 25C on approach at Anchorage International Airport killed five of the seven aboard; Stevens survived, suffering a concussion and broken ribs, but his wife, Ann, did not.
 Stevens would later state in an interview with the Anchorage Times "I can't remember anything that happened."
-Smiling, he added "I'm still here.
+Smiling, he added, "I'm still here.
 It must be my Scots blood."
 The building which houses the Alaska chapter of the American Red Cross at 235 East Eighth Avenue in Anchorage is named in her memory; likewise a reading room at the Loussac Library.

-Stevens and Ann had three sons (Ben A. Stevens Sr., Walter, and Ted) and two daughters (Susan Covich and Elizabeth "Beth" Harper Stevens).
+Stevens and Ann had three sons (Ben, Walter, and Ted) and two daughters (Susan and Elizabeth).
 Democratic Governor Tony Knowles appointed Ben to the Alaska Senate in 2001, where he served as the president of the state senate until the fall of 2006.

 Ted Stevens remarried in 1980.
 He and his second wife, Catherine, had a daughter, Lily.

-Stevens spent many years living at the Knik Arms, a six-story residential building constructed in 1950 on the western edge of downtown Anchorage.
-In his earlier years in the Senate, he would often point to this residence when trying to drive home the point that he was not of means and had not achieved such through his Senate service.

-Stevens's last home was in Girdwood, a ski resort community near the southern edge of Anchorage's city limits, about 40 mi by road from downtown.
-Originally purchased as a vacation home, Stevens later lived there full-time.
+Stevens's last Alaska home was in Girdwood, a ski resort community near the southern edge of Anchorage's city limits, about 40 mi by road from downtown.
+The home was the subject of media attention after it was raided by FBI & IRS agents in 2007.